 What is Early Access?

-Young children who are highly gifted, and score in the 97th percentile or above on a normed cognitive, math, and reading assessment, may benefit from early entrance into kindergarten or first grade.
-Due to the rigorous academic demands of accelerating a student into kindergarten or first grade, students are screened using a number of nationally recognized assessments, and decisions are made by a team of gifted and talented teachers, classroom teachers, and psychologists in collaboration with parents to make sure each child's individual needs are met.
+Determinations for Early Access are made by a team of gifted and talented teachers, classroom teachers, and psychologists in collaboration with parents to make sure each child's individual needs are met.
 A child may satisfy the requirements to be identified as gifted, but may not be highly gifted and meet the criteria for Early Access as determined by the Colorado Department of Education.

 The following articles can help you gain a better understanding of what giftedness may look like in young children: